elastic/apm-nodejs-http-client/README.md

 - `time` - The maxiumum number of milliseconds a streaming HTTP request to the APM Server can be ongoing before it's ended (default: `10000` ms)

+Data sanitizing configuration:

+- `truncateStringsAt` - Maximum size in bytes for strings stored as Elasticsearch keywords.
+Strings larger than this will be trucated (default: `1024` bytes)

 ### Event: `close`